ctharve/GxE-pipeline/README.md

 ### VI.
 Notes
   * Label the top directory as: td=/wsu/home/groups/piquelab/charvey/GxE
   * Scripts that call other scripts are chained together using ->
-  * Sections I is performed per plate, so we will use DP1 as an example.
+  * I is performed per plate, so we will use DP1 as an example.
 All other plates can be processed similarly by replacing DP1

 ## Details
 ##### 1.)
 Create directories, symbolic link to fastqs, and distribute scripts for alignment
     description: create directory structure for read alignment, copy alignment/QC scripts into relevant directories, & symlink to relevant .fastqs.
     script: td/derived_data/scripts/Alignment_util_makelinks.sh
-    dependencies: fastq files, named by plate number such as DP2_<things here>L2_R1.fastq
+    dependencies: fastq files, named by plate number such as DP1_<things here>L1_R1.fastq
-    in: A plate number, such as DP2
+    in: A plate number, such as DP1
     out: returns nothing

 ##### 2.)
 Align reads, merge barcodes, and perform QC